-Each member will be elected for a one-year term, with a possible renewal of maximum one year.
+Each member will be elected for a one-year term, with a possible renewal of a maximum one year.

-Article 5 - Election Procedures of the Student Councils
+Article 5 - Election Procedures of the Student council

-Canadian University Dubai Student Councils are open to full time students who have completed at least two semesters and who are in a good academic standing.
-The Student Councils' elections are held at the beginning of each Spring semester.
+Canadian University Dubai Student council is open to full-time students who have completed at least two semesters and who are in good academic standing.
+The Student council elections are held at the beginning of each Spring semester.